manucho7/manucho7/README.md

 Here is what im up to:
 <br />
 - 🔭 I’m currently working on ...some react/node projects
-- 🌱 I’m currently learning ... react ecosystem, redux, mern stack
+- 🌱 I’m currently learning ... react ecosystem, redux, react-native
 - 📫 How to reach me: ... manuel.blanco77@gmail.com
 - ⚡ Fun fact: morning and late-night coding sessions person :)